Reptarsrage/Jetpack/README.txt

 4-5-14 Stopping adding things, to fix issues that developed with inheritance.
 4-6-14 Starting to implement ground properties, and moving ladders/conveyors.
 4-9-14 Going to begin work on phasing through solid blocks.
+4-16-14 Begining to adjust bounds, start animating sprites, fixing various bugs

 Bugs (not comprehensive)
-Baddies caught in solids freak out editor does not know which objects can be placed on top of others door is really small baddies not effected by ground or moving ladders bat is really lame/too difficult no teleportation delay some of the objects' bounds are not right things not centered on ladder or on startup
+Baddies caught in solids freak out editor does not know which objects can be placed on top of others (FIXED) door is really small baddies not effected by ground or moving ladders bat is really lame/too difficult no teleportation delay some of the objects' bounds are not right things not centered on ladder or on startup	(FIXED FOR HERO) hero freaks out sometimes on corners (FIXED) hero cannot phase on ladders